TranLuongBang/CNN_Covid19_Detection/README.md

 Despite global efforts of travel restrictions and quarantine, the incidence of novel COVID-19 continues to rise globally, with over 29 million confirmed cases and over 939,935 deaths worldwide today according to worldmeters.info.

-It is evident that early detection of COVID-19 is necessary to interrupt the spread of COVID-19 and prevent transmission by early isolation of patients, trace, and quarantine of close contacts.
+It is evident that early detection of COVID-19 is necessary to interrupt the spread of COVID-19 and prevent transmission by early isolation of patients, tracing, and quarantine of close contacts.
 While not recommended for primary diagnosis of COVID-19, medical imaging modalities such as chest X-ray play an important role in confirming the diagnosis of positive COVID-19 pneumonia as well as monitoring the progression of the disease.
-These types of images show the extent of irregular ground- glass opacities that progress rapidly after COVID- 19 symptom onset.
+These types of images show the extent of irregular ground-glass opacities that progress rapidly after COVID- 19 symptom onset.
 These abnormalities peaked during days 6-11 of the illness.
 The second most predominant pattern of lung opacity abnormalities peaks during days 12-17 of the illness.
-Computer-Aided Diagnosis (CAD) systems that incorporate X-ray image processing techniques and deep learning algorithms could assist doctor as diagnostic aids for COVID-19 and help provide a better understanding of the progression of the disease.
+Computer-Aided Diagnosis (CAD) systems that incorporate X-ray image processing techniques and deep learning algorithms could assist doctors as diagnostic aids for COVID-19 and help provide a better understanding of the progression of the disease.

 2. **Proposed Methodology**

-In this study, authors of the articles have proposed an automatic prediction of COVID-19 using a deep convolution neural network based pre-trained transfer models and Chest X-ray images. **Convolutional neural networks**
+In this study, the authors of the articles have proposed an automatic prediction of COVID-19 using a deep convolution neural network based pre-trained transfer models and Chest X-ray images. **Convolutional neural networks**

-Convolutional neural networks (CNNs) is a powerful tool for automatically classifying 2D or 3D image patches.
+Convolutional neural networks (CNNs) are a powerful tool for automatically classifying 2D or 3D image patches.

 CNNs have two main parts: